UDN

 Overview

 The Model Organisms Screening Center (MOSC) for the Undiagnosed Diseases Network (UDN) is composed of two Centers that use fruit fly (Drosophila melanogaster), nematode worm (Caenorhabditis elegans) and zebrafish (Danio rerio) genetics and biology to tackle rare and undiagnosed diseases.
 By combining state-of-the-art genetic and genomic technologies, the MOSCs investigate whether a rare variant identified in the genomes of UDN participants may contribute to disease pathogenesis.
-The Baylor College of Medicine (BCM)-University of Oregon (UO) MOSC is led by Drs.
-Hugo J. Bellen (BCM), Michael F. Wangler (BCM), Shinya Yamamoto (BCM), Monte Westerfield (UO) and John Postlethwait (UO).
-The Washington University in St. Louis (WUSTL) MOSC is led by Drs.
-Tim Schedl, Lilianna Solnica-Krezel, Dustin Baldridge, Angela Bowman and Stephen C. Pak.
+The Baylor College of Medicine (BCM)-University of Oregon (UO) MOSC is led by Hugo J. Bellen (BCM), Michael F. Wangler (BCM), Shinya Yamamoto (BCM), Monte Westerfield (UO), and John Postlethwait (UO).
+The Washington University in St. Louis (WashU) MOSC is led by Lilianna Solnica-Krezel, Tim Schedl, Dustin Baldridge, and Stephen C. Pak.

 BCM-UO MOSC Leadership